-[break side=”left”] “I looked at the last two years that I had left in high school and I saw all the classes that I needed to take.
-I realized a lot of it was elective and a lot of it was a waste of time.
+[break side=”left”] “I looked at the last two years that I had left in high school,” says Blake, “and I saw all the classes that I needed to do, and I realized a lot of it was elective and a lot of it was a waste of time.
 I already knew what I wanted to do.
-So I just figured, ‘How can I do that as soon as possible?’
-I knew that I needed to get out of high school.
-So I studied really hard and I actually graduated high school in two and a half years.
-As soon as I was done with that I said, ‘Okay, what’s next?’”
+So I just figured, how can I do that as soon as possible?
+I knew that I needed to get out of high school, so I studied really hard and I actually graduated high school in two and a half years, and as soon as I was done with that I said, ‘Okay, what’s next?’”

 [break side=”left”] Blake quickly realized his answer didn’t lie in college courses.
 “The next step basically was to get into a studio,” he says.
 “I knew that was the next thing, just to kind of double down and finally get inside of a recording studio and basically show that I know what I’m doing to a certain extent…I was looking at a lot of colleges because that’s sort of what you’re told.
 You have to go to college, get a job, all that stuff, and I didn’t think that that was the best way to go about life, especially not in this field.
 So I just did some research and found the Recording Connection, and what really jumped out at me was I had an opportunity to get in the studio basically day one, which is what I knew I needed to do.”